 In order to fulfill the commitment to reduce greenhouse gas emissions, make the most efficient use of urban land and transportation infrastructure, and improve public health by encouraging physical activity, transportation planners must find innovative ways to reduce vehicle miles traveled and to shift from short trips in the automobile to biking, walking and use of public transit. — AB 1358 California Complete Streets Act

 The legislation provided state agencies and localities like Beverly Hills with the necessary guidance to make streets safe and accommodating regardless of mode choice.
-Our challenge is to overcome the resistance of our transportation officials and to encourage our elected councilmembers to take the steps necessary to shift trips from the automobile to other modes.
+Our challenge is to continue to overcome the resistance of our transportation officials and to encourage our elected councilmembers to take the steps necessary to shift trips from the automobile to other modes.